 You can read the full article on The New Yorks Times site.

-Or Nalgene's press release "Nalgene to Phase Out Bottles Containing BPA" in the News section.
+Or Nalgene's press release "Nalgene to Phase Out Bottles Containing BPA" in the blog.